duderstadt-lab/mars-docs/tutorials/WorkingWithMars/scriptable-widgets.md

 permalink: /tutorials/workingwithmars/scriptable-widgets/index.html
 ---

 This tutorial focusses on working with the scriptable widgets.
-It highlights the functions of the 'Category Chart', 'Histogram', 'XY Chart' and 'Bubble Chart' widgets based on example data generated in the [Let's make a MoleculeArchive](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/create-a-Molecule-Archive/) and [Let's calculate the variance](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/calculate-var/) tutorials.
+It highlights the functions of the 'Category Chart', 'Histogram', 'XY Chart' and 'Bubble Chart' widgets based on example data generated in the [Let's make a Molecule Archive](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/create-a-Molecule-Archive/) and [Let's calculate the variance](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/calculate-var/) tutorials.
 Please complete these tutorials first before continuing with this tutorial to understand the data set and use the main functions of **Mars**.
-Alternatively, download the 'TestVideo_archive_var.yama' MoleculeArchive from the [git tutorials repository](https://github.com/duderstadt-lab/mars-tutorials).
+Alternatively, download the 'TestVideo_archive_var.yama' Molecule Archive from the [git tutorials repository](https://github.com/duderstadt-lab/mars-tutorials).

 In the upcoming sections all four scriptable widgets are described with an example.
 These sections are not dependent on each other and can be completed independent of each other.
-Please not that the fifth scriptable widget 'Beaker' is not addressed in this tutorial.
+Please note that the fifth scriptable widget 'Beaker' is not addressed in this tutorial.
 The 'Beaker' widget gives complete freedom to the user to script anything that is desired - from showing a weather prediction to creating a fully customised chart specific to a data type of interest.
 For more documentation on the widgets please visit the [documentation section.](https://duderstadt-lab.github.io/mars-docs/docs/MarsRover/ScriptableWidgets/)

 <div style="text-align: center"><img src='{{site.baseurl}}/tutorials/img/script/img1.png' width="550"/></div>